Semih-H/IBM-HR-Attrition-Analysis/README.md

 - **Make the job more enjoyable**: Spend time and money on ways to help employees enjoy their work and feel more connected to what they do.
 When people feel good about their jobs, they’re less likely to leave.

 - **Help people balance work and life**: Encourage a balance between work and personal life.
 When employees feel like they have time for themselves and their families, they’re more likely to stay.
-This is especially important for groups of employees who are already feeling stretched thin.
+This is especially important for groups of employees who are already feeling overwhelmed.
 <br>

 ## Dashboard